inrialearninglab/ai4t/docs/1-Mooc/general-presentation/0-1-what-does-this-training-offer-us/0-1-2-training-objectives.en.md

 The third level invites participants not to remain focused solely on technical issues or subject learning but also to **exchange within his or her school with colleagues and the school management**, and to share in the school's missions, the first of which is living together, equity and respect for human rights.

 As in all educational activities, the ethical dimension is a transversal component.
 AI highlights it even more because its fields of application - in particular in education - are still to be defined and its effects studied.

----
-<span style="color:#EE147F">**Ethical guidelines on the use of Artificial intelligence (AI) and data in teaching and learning for Educators**</span>
-In line with Research and the development digital literacy, the project proposes to use the Ethical guidelines on the use of Artificial intelligence as a support for a first reflection on the informed uses of AI.
----
-<span style="color:#EE147F">**Caution: For the Large Scale Experimentation Phase, some infos may complement this general intro, regarding for example the age of pupils targeted and the selected disciplines**.</span>
-In order to gain operability and accuracy, the AI4T project had to limit itself to two learning areas: mathematics and foreign language learning.
-And to address more specifically pupils aged 15 to 17.
----